 Click states in the WRP region map and segments in the pie chart to view land statistics.
 Multiple states and pie segments may be selected at once to view aggregate values.
 Clicking again on selected state or selected pie segment will deselect it.
 The shading of the states is based on the percentage of any particular land management category that is clicked on, the darker the color, the greater the quantity for that category.
 For example, California has the largest percentage of privately owned land in the region.

-The WRP is Co-Chaired by the Governor of Utah; the Assistant Secretary, Land and Minerals Management, U.S. Department of Interior (DOI); and the Assistant Secretary of Defense for Sustainment, U.S. DoD.
+The WRP is Co-Chaired by the Governor of Utah and the Deputy Assistant Secretary of Defense for Real Property, U.S. DoD.
 WRP Principals are executive level leaders from Federal and State agencies and Tribal governments in the region and are responsible for providing leadership and direction to the efforts undertaken by the WRP.
 The membership of the Steering Committee is composed of senior staff members representing WRP Principals and coordinates with WRP Committee Co-Chairs.
 The Partnership also has committees that provide a forum for information exchange, issue identification, problem solving and recommendations across the WRP region.
-The three committees are:
+The committees are:

 More details on the structure and function of the WRP can be found in the charter.